Step 1: Creating Your Workspace and Workflow-Type Application

 Learning Objectives

-In this lesson, you'll learn how to create a workspace, an application, and a workflow in Unqork.
+In this use case lesson, you'll learn how to create an application and a workflow in Unqork.

 What You Need